Alluxio/alluxio/docs/Contributing-to-Tachyon.md

 ### Testing

--   Run all unit tests with ``mvn test`` (will use the local filesystem as the under filesystem) and ``mvn -Dtest.profile=hdfs -Dhadoop.version=2.4.0 test`` (will use HDFS 2.4.0 as the under filesystem)
+-   Run all unit tests with ``mvn test`` (will use the local filesystem as the under filesystem and HDFS 1.0.4 as the under filesystem in the HDFS module.). ``mvn -Dhadoop.version=2.4.0 test`` will use HDFS 2.4.0 as the under filesystem for the HDFS module tests.

+-   To run tests against specific under filesystems, execute the maven command from the desired submodule directory, for example for HDFS, tachyon/underfs/hdfs.

--   In GlusterFS environment, also run GlusterFS unit tests: ``mvn -Dhadoop.version=2.3.0 -Dtest.profile=glusterfs -Dtachyon.underfs.glusterfs.mounts=/vol
+-   In GlusterFS environment, GlusterFS unit tests can be run from tachyon/underfs/glusterfs with:
+``mvn -PglusterfsTest -Dhadoop.version=2.3.0 -Dtachyon.underfs.glusterfs.mounts=/vol
--Dtachyon.underfs.glusterfs.volumes=testvol test`` (use GlusterFS as under filesystem, where /vol is a valid GlusterFS mount point) and ``mvn -Dhadoop.version=2.3.0 -Dtest.profile=glusterfs test`` (use localfs as under filesystem)
+-Dtachyon.underfs.glusterfs.volumes=testvol test`` (use GlusterFS as under filesystem, where /vol is a valid GlusterFS mount point)

 -   Run a single unit test: ``mvn -Dtest=TestCircle#mytest test`` ; e.g.
 ``mvn -Dtest=TachyonFSTest#createFileTest test`` ;